 Spiritual Training on Humility: The Janitor Part I

 It was the Winter of 1993-1994.
 I had only once visited the Tibetan Buddhist Learning Center, Labsum Shedrup Ling, in Washington, New Jersey.
 A good friend and I decided we’d spend New Year’s together on a retreat at the center.
-The retreat focused on The Buddhist Lineage, which I had no idea what that meant upon arrival.
+The retreat focused on the Buddhist Lineage, which I had no idea what that meant upon arrival.
 Before I dive in, I would like to mention that I knew very little about Buddhism or Tibetan Buddhism in general when we signed up to take part; my friend did.
 I just knew that I had an Inner Connection with Buddhism.

 Spiritual Training on Humility - Providence Holistic Counseling Services- Pride-makes us artificial merton

 During lunch the following day, I talked with an interesting young man named Tom and asked about the janitor.
 Tom smiled and informed me, “He is not the janitor.”
 I immediately felt embarrassed.
-Tom continued, “He is one of the men who helped lead The Dalai Llama on his exile from Tibet to India.”
+Tom continued, “He is one of the men who helped lead the Dalai Llama on his exile from Tibet to India.”
 I froze and thought, “I’m such an idiot!”
 When I regained my composure, I asked Tom, “Is he a monk?”
 He smiled again, “Yes, he is definitely a monk.
-He decided after successfully leading The Dalai Llama safely to India, he could stop wearing his robe and dress like the rest of us.”
+He decided that after successfully leading the Dalai Llama safely to India, he could stop wearing his robe and dress like the rest of us.”

 Spiritual Training on Humility - Providence Holistic Counseling Services- real excellence and humility